Have you been diagnosed with macular degeneration?

 Types of anti-VEGF medications:

-All three medications have been proven safe and effective in the treatment of AMD.
+All of the medications have been proven safe and effective in the treatment of AMD.
 Each medication works to block the growth of abnormal blood vessels in the back of the eye, but differ in the type of drug they use, as well is their cost.

 This laser surgery seals off the leaking abnormal blood vessels, while preserving healthy ones.
 This surgery will not restore any vision that has been lost, but can slow the progression of further vision loss.